Nipun42/universe-code-playground/README.md

 Universe is the easiest way to make a website.
 Choose a custom domain, build your site, and share it in less than a minute—all on your iPhone, for free.
 Get it at [onuniverse.com](onuniverse.com).

-The new Code Block lets you run custom web code in your Universe site.
-This starter kit makes it easy to create your own blocks and see how they react when stretched in different directions.
+The new **Code Block** lets you run custom web code in your Universe site.
+This playground makes it easy to create your own blocks and see how they will respond to the Universe grid.

 ![](https://i.imgur.com/zkZHsDJ.png)